 The next workshops are scheduled for September 20 – 21 on Gabriola Island.
 This is designed for adults and will be held at The Roxy theatre.
 Held from 4 – 6pm each day, the cost is $70/person for both days.
 Call 604 440 2355 to register.

 Workshops in Guanajuato, Mexico!!
-Very excited to announce that there will be workshops for adults in November, 2017 (16, 17 and 22-24).
+Very excited to announce that there will be workshops for adults in November, 2017 (17, 18 and 24, 25).
 These will be taught with local master percussionist, Laloc Vallejo (see Instructors section for full bio).
 We will focus on Afro-cuban arrangements along with other Latin American rhythms.
-There will be a presentation at the end of each two or three-day workshop.
+For more information and accommodation suggestions please contact Michelle at 604 440 2355.

 School of Groove is a Vancouver-based music program directed by Michelle Cormier.
 The main focus is on the musical cultures of Cuba, Brazil and South Africa, working with a variety of skill levels and age groups at any time to introduce the participants to a fun and informative approach to learning about music and other cultures.
 The programs can be presented as a weekly class, week long camp, one day workshop or any other format.
 Guest instructors may be introduced to present specific instruments or themes.